alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 - In the pop-up window, go to the "Security" tab and click on the "Advanced" button
   ![AD permissions security](images/aad_permissions_security.png)
 - In the pop-up window, click on the "Add" button
   - Click on "Select a principal" and then select the `localadsync@<custom domain>` by typing the first few letters into the search box and clicking on "Check Names"
   - In the "Applies to" section, select "Descendant User objects"
-- Under permission and properties, assign following permissions (NB. there are a lot of properties, so this might take some scrolling!)
+  - Under `Permissions`, ensure that the following options are checked:
     - `Reset password`
     - `Change password`
+  - Under `Properties`, ensure that the following options are checked (NB. there are a lot of properties, so this might take some scrolling!):
     - `Write lockoutTime`
     - `Write pwdLastSet`
   - Click "OK"
 - Now go through the same procedure, this time selecting "This object and descendant objects" in the "Applies to" section
   - Enable the following permissions:
     - `Replicating Directory Changes`
     - `Replicating Directory Changes All`
+  - Click "OK" on all open dialog boxes
  <!-- Look at https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-configure-ad-ds-connector-account for automation-->

 ### Additional AAD Connect Configuration
-1. Open the `Synchronization Rules Editor` from the start menu
+1. Open `Azure Ad Connect > Synchronization Rules Editor` from the start menu

   ![synchronisation rules](images/synchronisation_rules.png)